AN EXAMINATION AND REFUTATION OF 16 PROPOSITIONS AGAINST SABBATH KEEPING, PART 2

 Moreover, what Elce is promoting is far more than “violating” the Sabbath for purposes of ministry or satisfying hunger in extraordinary cases, such as the situation the disciples were in.
 For some reason, the story affords Elce an excuse for discarding the Sabbath altogether, something the very disciples didn’t do.
 According to Mark 6:2 and Luke 23:56, Jesus and his disciples continued keeping the Sabbath every week after the grainfield incident took place.
 Now, some critics have argued that they did so because it was their culture.
 That they were used to it and so they did it anyway regardless of the law.
 But that is not what we read.
 Luke 23:56 says they prepared for the Sabbath “according to the commandment.”
 If Jesus and the disciples were used to it, it was because they were used to being obedient, not because it was merely cultural.
 Moreover, how does satisfying hunger or doing ministry work on the Sabbath equate to violating the Sabbath by, say, mowing your lawn, painting your house or going to a secular job?
 I’m afraid Elce’s attempt at disparaging the Sabbath using Mark 2 is completely out of context.
 His interpretation is an insertion of a presupposition that is actually absent from the text in question.
 As we wrote above, it’s what scholars call “eisegesis.”

-On pages 9-10 Elce says that the word “man” in verse 27 strictly means Jews because it was “Jewish leaders” questioning a “Jewish Rabbi concerning the conduct of Jewish citizens who violated Jewish law; to which Jesus made a defense by citing the past and excusable behaviours of prominent Jewish figures with Jewish institutions.”
-But this analysis is not completely accurate because as we saw earlier, there were more than “Jewish citizens” present.
-Nevertheless, assuming Elce’s argument were valid, that argument may work well for the Sabbatarian cause.
+More then likely there were also non-Jews present in both these situations anyway.
+Nevertheless, assuming Elce’s argument is valid, that argument may work well for the Sabbatarian cause.
 As noted earlier, this would have been the perfect moment for Jesus to tell all those Jews that the Sabbath was made for them.
-After all, the bible often addresses other institutions as “Jewish.”
-Take a look:
+After all, the Bible often addresses other institutions as “Jewish.”
+For example:

 - The language of the Jews (Isaiah 36:11)